joancipria/VIHrtualApp/README.md

 Run `rasa shell` if you want to speak to the assistant

-Run `rasa x` to start Rasa X server
+Run `rasa x --rasa-x-port 8080` to start Rasa X server

 Run `rasa run -m models --enable-api --cors "*" --debug` to start the API rest server